MichelaZ/PyCitySchools/README.md

 ![Math Scores by grade](https://github.com/MichelaZ/PyCitySchools/blob/main/Resources/math_scores_by_grade.png)
 ![Reading scores by grade](https://github.com/MichelaZ/PyCitySchools/blob/main/Resources/reading_scores_by_grade.png)

 The reading_scores_by_grade and math_scores_by_grade use the school_data_complete_df.
-They are not affected by replacing the ninth grader scores for THS, because they are grouped by both the nineth graders and the schools.
+They are not affected by replacing the ninth grader scores for THS, because they are grouped by both the ninth graders and the schools.
 There is little difference between grades from the same school.
 This means any outliers might indicate a problem with the data.

 If you wanted to look at the average grades for all the students in the district by grade, the code would have to be modified, because it may be somewhat affected by the missing values.
 This also probably wouldn’t be very useful as all the values would probably be very close to the averages from the district summary.